StephenBarnes/FactorioModScripts/README.md

 ## Testing overhaul mods

 Currently Legendary Space Age includes an `autodebug` directory for automatic data-stage debugging, by running tests like [ensuring recipes can't create water out of nothing](https://github.com/StephenBarnes/LegendarySpaceAge/blob/master/data/autodebug/check-conservation-rules.lua#L116).
 This is still a work in progress, since much of the overhaul's recipes and items are not implemented yet.
 The current implementation relies on manually assigning conserved quantities to items/fluids (there's X elemental carbon in each carbon item, and Y elemental carbon in each unit of crude oil fluid, etc.) and checking there's no recipes that create the conserved quantity on net at max productivity.
 A better implementation would only need a set of seed assignments and then use a matrix solver to check whether there's any way of assigning values to the rest of the items that avoids positive-net recipes.

+[Here](https://alt-f4.blog/ALTF4-48/) is an Alt-F4 writeup of how automated unit-testing was done for Angel's mods.

 ## Recipe patterns